Cute as a button: Australian native flowers for pollinators - Minimalist Gardener

 Button-shaped and pom-pom flowers are clever pieces of plant engineering.
 By clustering florets into a single head, they make it easier for pollinators to feed.
 Native bees, small beetles and butterflies can move across the surface without wasting energy.

-Their rounded form also protects delicate parts from wind and heat; especially useful in Australian conditions.
-These shapes are practical, but they also read as friendly and tactile, which is why they're well loved.
+Their rounded form also protects delicate parts from wind and heat, especially useful in Australian conditions.
+These shapes are practical, but they also read as friendly and tactile, which is why they are well loved.

 The reward of these choices is a garden filled with adorable and distinctive plants that also support insects.
 Some of them are mainstream, others have specific climate needs and a couple are best suited to more specialist settings.